http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ### Google's A2A Protocol
 Google recently announced A2A (Agent2Agent) – an open protocol for AI agents to communicate with each other across different frameworks.
 A2A complements MCP by handling agent-to-agent communication while MCP handles agent-to-tool integration.
 We'll be implementing A2A with the same testability and observability principles.

+### Expanding what's possible with Testing & Observability
+We've got the testing basics covered, but that's never been good enough!
+We're planning to supercharge this with ideas like seamless universal LLM simulation across the testing pyramid - bringing the same best-in-class testing approach that made http4k the go-to choice for testable HTTP services.
+Plus deep observability integration leveraging our years of experience with HTTP observability patterns - automatic token usage tracking, OpenTelemetry spans for AI interactions, and pluggable metrics for monitoring LLM performance in production.
+The goal: make AI operations as observable and testable as any other HTTP service in your stack, with the same engineering rigor http4k is known for.

-### Expanding Provider Support
+### Expanding Provider / LLM Primitive Support
-We're adding new LLM providers based on user demand.
-Our architecture makes new providers straightforward to add while maintaining the universal interface.
-And hey - if you want to contribute a new provider, our [contribution guide](/contributing) is ready to help you get started.
+http4k AI currently supports the core LLM primitives: Chat/Streaming Chat, Image Generation, and Chat Memory (with in-memory storage or any of our pluggable storage backends).
+We'll be expanding this to cover Embeddings, vector operations, enhanced chat memory management, and other AI primitives in the near future.
+Our architecture makes new providers and primitives straightforward to add while maintaining the universal interface.
+And hey - if you want to contribute a new provider, we're happy to accommodate!

 ## Available Now